 About The Program

 If you’re passionate about oceanography, ecology, and conservation, this fieldwork program is a perfect fit.
 Put theory into practice as you learn and study some of the most important ecosystems and iconic Australian environments through an interactive, experiential, and field-based learning opportunity.
 On marine biology field trips, you'll conduct experiments and explore the biodiversity of Australian marine and terrestrial environments.
 Australia is home to more species of plants, mammals, birds, and amphibians than any other country on Earth.
 Check out a dry rainforest, a cattle station in the outback, and an island where vegetation has adapted to drought and fire.
 You’ll travel by boat to several island research stations, including one on the Great Barrier Reef.
-Spend your days snorkeling, researching coral bleaching, and watching newly hatched baby turtles race to the sea in the moonlight.
-On breaks, head inland to slide down the sand dunes.
+Spend your days snorkeling, researching coral bleaching, and watching newly hatched baby turtles race to the sea in moonlight.
+On weekend breaks, head inland to slide down the sand dunes.
 Cuddle a koala, hang out with wallabies and kangaroos, or hit the Gold Coast for a surf session.
 At every turn, you’ll discover the rich cultural heritage of Australia, its epic marine ecosystems, and the scientific research skills and perspectives that come with firsthand experience.

 Where you'll study

 Brisbane (pronounced Briz-bin), the capital city of the state of Queensland, is located in the tropical northeast on the Pacific.
 Home to hundreds of nationalities and over 200 languages, Brisbane is one of the most multicultural cities in Australia.
 It is also its greenest city in the country.
 Within this exciting locale, the University of Queensland (UQ) is one of Australia’s premier research institutions.
 Among UQ's research locations is Heron Island, where you'll spend much of your time.
 Heron Island is famous for its spectacular coral reef, extraordinary aquatic life, migrating whales, and nesting turtles.
 The Heron Island Research Station is the first marine research station established on Australia’s Great Barrier Reef.
 Situated in an area of significant environmental value, the station supports modern scientific and environmental research with six boats, snorkel and SCUBA equipment, and experienced marine research staff.
-There are separate education and research spaces, with scientific equipment rarely seen outside large mainland laboratories.
-The research station’s facilities include modern labs, seminar rooms, an outdoor aquaria deck and reef tank.
-The aquaria deck is connected to a flowing sea water system that draws water directly from the reef.
+The research station’s facilities include modern labs, seminar rooms, an outdoor aquaria deck, and reef tank.
 The teaching labs have fresh and salt water taps, driving ovens, and microscopes.
 The station has everything you need to investigate the diverse habitats and environmental concerns of the area.